lilianaweimer/Tic-Tac-Toe/README.md

   - When an image is double-clicked, there is an error due to its class changing and `takeTurn` calling `changeGameboardTile`
   - This error does not break the game, however
 - Refactoring occasionally broke other parts of the game, which I had to work my way through fixing (time consuming and sometimes confusing)
+- Planning document could have been written more clearly so others could understand it better
 - Fixing bugs along the way

 ## In Action: